jhpyle/docassemble/_docs/documents.md

 > This customer would like to order fries and a Coke.

+# <a name="redact"></a>Redacting information from documents

+If you want to assemble a document but redact certain pieces of information from it, you can use the [`redact()`] function on the parts you want redacted, and the text will be replaced with black rectangles.
+If you want to produce an unredacted version of the same document, assemble it with `redact: False`.

+{% include side-by-side.html demo="redact" %}

+For more information about this feature, see the documentation for the [`redact()`] function.

 # <a name="enable emailing"></a>Enabling the e-mailing of documents

 Most internet service providers block e-mail communications as part of